-PLEASE USE THE BELOW MEDICAL SCREENING CHECKLIST PRIOR TO CAMP: (These questions will also be asked/completed upon arrival at the event/activity) ☐ Yes ☐ No Have you or has anyone in your household been in close contact\ in the past 14 days withanyone known or suspected to have COVID-19 or is otherwise sick?
-1 ☐ Yes ☐ No Have you or has anyone in your household been in close contact\ with anyone who hasbeen tested for COVID-19 and is waiting for results?
-1 ☐ Yes ☐ No Have you or has anyone in your household been sick in the past 14 days, or have you orthey been tested for any illness and are waiting for results?
-1 ☐ Yes ☐ No Has anyone in your household been exposed to an individual known or suspected to have COVID-19 in the past 14 days or within the past 10 days without a negative COVID-19 test result at least 5 days after exposure?1 □ Yes □ No Have you or has anyone you have been in close contact\ with traveled on a cruise ship or internationally or to an area with a known communicable disease outbreak in the past 14 days? - Healthcare workers/ first responders who wear approved and properly fitted Personal Protective Equipment (PPE) while treating patients should follow their employer's guidelines when answering these questions. \According to the Centers for Disease Control and Prevention (CDC), "close contact" means: You were within 6 feet of someone who has COVID-19 for a cumulative total of 15 minutes or more over a 24-hour period You had direct physical contact with an infected person (hugged or kissed them) You shared eating or drinking utensils An infected person sneezed, coughed, or otherwise got respiratory droplets on you If the answer is YES to any one of the five questions above, and you have not either been diagnosed and recovered within 90 days or fully vaccinated for at least two weeks, the participant must stay home.
+PLEASE USE THE BELOW MEDICAL SCREENING CHECKLIST PRIOR TO CAMP:

+(These questions may also be asked upon arrival at the event/ activity)

+🗆 Yes 🔲 No Have you or has anyone in your household been in close contact in the past 14 days withanyone known or suspected to have COVID-19 or is otherwise sick? 🗆 Yes 🔲 No Have you or has anyone in your household been in close contact with anyone who hasbeen tested for COVID-19 and is waiting for results? 🗆 Yes  No Have you or has anyone in your household been sick in the past 14 days, or have you orthey been tested for any illness and are waiting for results? 🗆 Yes 🔲 No Has anyone in your household been exposed to an individual known or suspected to haveCOVID-19 in the past 14 days or within the past 10 days without a negative COVID-19 test result at least 5 days after exposure? 🗆 Yes  No Have you or has anyone you have been in close contact with traveled on a cruise ship or internationally or to an area with a known communicable disease outbreak in the past 14 days?

+- Healthcare workers/ first responders who wear approved and properly fitted Personal Protective Equipment (PPE) while treating patients should follow their employer's guidelines when answering these questions.

+\According to the Centers for Disease Control and Prevention (CDC), "close contact" means:

+- You were within 6 feet of someone who has COVID-19 for a cumulative total of 15 minutes or more over a 24-hour period - You had direct physical contact with an infected person (hugged or kissed them) - You shared eating or drinking utensils - An infected person sneezed, coughed, or otherwise got respiratory droplets on you

+If the answer is YES to any one of the five questions above, and you have not either been diagnosed and recovered within 90 days or fully vaccinated for at least two weeks, the participant must stay home.
 If all answers above are NO, proceed to the symptoms list below.

-Symptoms of COVID-19 If anyone in your household has any one of the following new or worsening signsor symptoms of possible COVID-19, the entire household must stay home. ☐ Shortness of breath □ Cough ☐ Fever of 100.0° or greater ☐ Flu-like symptoms ☐ Repeated shaking with chills □ Fatigue ☐ Muscle or body aches ☐ Headache
+Symptoms of COVID-19

+If anyone in your household has any one of the following new or worsening signsor symptoms of possible COVID-19, the entire household must stay home.